simplay/master_thesis/Source/core/README.md

  + `DATASET_sim.dat`: The affinity matrix, encoding all similarities between all valid trajectories.
  + `DATASET_labels.txt`: The affinity matrix index trajectory label mapping.
  + `DATASET_spnn.txt`: The set of nearest neighbor indices per trajectory.
++ A list of files named `active_tra_f_FRAMEINDEX` located at `../output/trajectory_label_frame/DATASET/`, encoding all active trajectories (their tracking points) in a given frame.
+This data is used to visualize the tracking points of the trajectories.

 ### Details about the output data and their format: